cissagatto/WinTieLoss/README.md

-# Win-Tie-Loss Tool
+# Win-Tie-Loss Performance Analysis

-Welcome to the **Win-Tie-Loss Tool**, an easy-to-use R package for comparing multiple methods across different datasets.
-This tool allows you to calculate and visualize the win-tie-loss outcomes between methods using a single command.
+Welcome to the **Win-Tie-Loss Performance Analysis **, an easy-to-use R package for comparing multiple methods across different datasets.
+This tool calculates and visualizes the win-tie-loss outcomes between methods using a single command.
 Whether you're working on machine learning, bioinformatics, or any other domain where method comparison is crucial, this tool has you covered.

 ## Key Features

 - **Automatic Win-Tie-Loss Calculation**: Quickly compute win-tie-loss comparisons across multiple methods.
-- **Flexible Measure Types**: Supports both maximization (e.g., precision) and minimization (e.g., hamming loss) objectives.
+- **Flexible Measure Types**: This type supports both maximization (e.g., precision) and minimization (e.g., hamming loss) objectives.
-- **Customizable Visualizations**: Generate professional bar plots to visualize your results with full control over layout and design.
+- **Customizable Visualizations**: Generate professional bar plots to visualize your results with complete control over layout and design.
-- **Easy-to-Use**: Simply provide your data in CSV format, call the functions, and get your results.
+- **Easy-to-Use**: Provide your data in CSV format, call the functions, and get your results.

 ## How to cite